 You don’t need to wait for new features to automate your PPC strategy, though.
 Google Ads comes with a hist of automation features you can use to get better results – and they’re all free:

-- Google Ads API: The new version of the AdWords API, the Google Ads API is still in beta but promises to bring the same kind of automation options for you to build into your own applications.
+- Google Ads API: The new version of the Google Ads API, the Google Ads API is still in beta but promises to bring the same kind of automation options for you to build into your own applications.

 Automation, machine learning and artificial intelligence are going to transform the way small businesses use platforms like Google Ads over the coming decade – and the shift has already begun.